-III.
-EXTENDING Open NETWORKING
+II.
+EXTENDING Open3 NETWORKING

-We present $Open^3 + +$ , which extends the networking functionality of $Open^3$ by enabling the interconnection of VNFs belonging to the same NS in more scenarios, either if they are collocated inside a single domain or spread to multiple domains.
+We present $Open^3++$, which extends the networking functionality of $Open^3$ by enabling in more scenarios the interconnection of VNFs belonging to the same NS, either if they are collocated inside a single domain or spread to multiple domains.

-Before proceeding, it will be helpful to clarify the terminology and the classification of the networks followed by OpenStack, since our software extending $Open^3$ to $Open^3++$ is mainly handling these networks with use of OpenDaylight.
+Before proceeding, it will be helpful to clarify the terminology and the classification of the networks followed by OpenStack, since our software extending Open3 to Open3++ is mainly handling these networks with use of OpenDaylight.
 In a single compute domain managed by OpenStack, the VNF interconnection is built either through tunnels over the OpenStack management network, which are named tenant or project networks, or using overlay networks on top of the OpenStack guest network, which are called provider networks.
-Figure 2 depicts these networks.
 Our focus is on the latter case, since the guest network can be physically connected to other network domains and the provider networks may be used for interconnecting VNFs of different compute domains.
-In Open, the provider networks exist "out there" and OpenStack simply interfaces them.
-But in $Open^3++$ , they are deployed on demand by exploiting the SDN-LAN and SDN-WAN controllers with use of our extensions.
-The following sections give more details on the SDN-LAN and SDN-WAN controllers, as well as their usage for the creation of flat or vlan provider
+In Open3, the provider networks exist "out there" and OpenStack simply interfaces them.
+But in Open3++, they are deployed on demand by exploiting the SDN-LAN and SDN-WAN controllers with use of our extensions.
+The following sections give more details on the SDN-LAN and SDN-WAN controllers, as well as their usage for the creation of flat or vlan provider networks(2) connecting the compute nodes of a single or multiple domains.